 Some landline services may rely on a fixed copper line connection, and can be affected by a change of service type, or be interrupted in the event of a power outage.

 As more consumers are moving to fibre services, home phone and landline connections are also being upgraded.
+Check out our factsheet for a quick and easy guide to understand more about the copper network changes.

 Existing copper fixed line connections transitioned to either Voice over Internet Protocol (VoIP) on the copper network or installed over a fibre connection rely on an underlying broadband internet service in order to function.
 In the event of a broadband service interruption, such as a power outage, your phone service will not function, unless you have a battery back-up service.
 This means you will not be able to make any calls, including to emergency services.